msanlisavas/msanlisavas/README.md

 - 📫 How to reach me **muratsanlisavas@gmail.com**

-- 🕶️ I'm also a Bug Bount Hunter (earned more than 10k$)
+- 🕶️ I'm also a Bug Bounty Hunter (earned more than 10k$)

 <h3 align="left">Connect with me:</h3>
 <p align="left">